 Our very sincere thanks to the companies and organizations that have sponsored our research, which include:

-The Natural Sciences and Engineering Research Council of Canada (NSERC), Intel, Altera, The Ontario Centres of Excellence (OCE), Lattice Semiconductor, IBM, The Canadian Foundation for Innovation (CFI), the Ontario Research Fund (ORF), the Semiconductor Research Corporation, Huawei, The Southern Ontario Smart Computing Innovation Program (SOSCIP), Toshiba Corporation, Texas Instruments, and Theralase
+The Natural Sciences and Engineering Research Council of Canada (NSERC), Intel, Altera, Google, Huawei, IBM, Lattice Semiconductor, The Canadian Foundation for Innovation (CFI), the Ontario Centres of Excellence (OCE), the Ontario Research Fund (ORF), the Semiconductor Research Corporation, The Southern Ontario Smart Computing Innovation Program (SOSCIP), Toshiba Corporation, Texas Instruments, and Theralase